mpounsett/nagiosplugin/README.txt

 - Resume log file processing at the point where the last run left
 - No dependencies beyond the Python standard library.

 `nagiosplugin` runs on POSIX and Windows systems.
-It requires Python 3, but Python 2.7 compatibility is planned.
+It is compatible with Python 3.3, Python 3.2, and Python 2.7.

 Feedback and Suggestions